wecodemore/wpstarter/docs/05-WP-Starter-Steps.md

 For how to actually develop the step class please refer to *"Custom Steps Development"* chapter.

-to be able to be ran the classes must be autoloadable, that is, they should be provided by a Composer package that registered [autoload mechanism](https://getcomposer.org/doc/01-basic-usage.md#autoloading) for them in `composer.json`.
+To be able to be ran the classes must be autoloadable, that is, they should be provided by a Composer package that registered [autoload mechanism](https://getcomposer.org/doc/01-basic-usage.md#autoloading) for them in `composer.json`.

 ### Replacing default steps